 For young people, overall engagement is stable and almost universal, down just 1% to 99%.
-Participation is almost universal too (98%), but in-person attendance has gone down (73%; ↓12%), likely reflecting the impact of COVID-19.
-When online attendance is included, the overall attendance rate rises to 87%
+Participation is almost universal too (98%), but inperson attendance has gone down (73%; down 12% on 2017), likely reflecting the impact of COVID-19.
+When online attendance is included, the overall attendance rate rises to 87%.